Skip to content

 India Cooper

-Trainee Solicitor
+Solicitor

-She assists with a wide range of civil claims for compensation and other relief arising from police misconduct and the failures of other state agencies.
+India also has experience of assisting clients in civil claims for compensation and other relief arising from police misconduct and the failures of other state agencies.
 This includes claims for assault, false imprisonment, misfeasance in public office, malicious prosecution, and discrimination under the Equality Act 2010 and the Human Rights Act 1998.
 India also has experience of assisting with the following cases:

-• Group claims concerning rights to protest, arising from the arrests and criminal prosecution of political and environmental activists.
+• Group claims concerning rights to protest, arising from the arrests and criminal prosecution of political and environmental activists

-• Inquests, representing bereaved families of those who have died following contact with the police or in prison or a psychiatric setting.
+• Inquests, representing bereaved families of those who have died following contact with the police or in prison or a psychiatric setting

-• Victim’s Rights to Review (VRR) cases, with a particular focus on victims of domestic and sexual violence.
+• Victim’s Rights to Review (VRR) cases, with a particular focus on victims of domestic and sexual violence

 Education and career